 It’s the perfect holiday appetizer.

-Can you eat the skin of brie cheese?
+Can you eat the white part of brie cheese?

-The answer is a very firm Yes!
-The rind on brie, or any other soft cheese for that matter, is edible.
+Many people wonder, do you remove the rind from brie before baking?
+The answer is a very firm NO!
+The rind on brie, aka “the white part”, or any other soft cheese for that matter, is edible.
 In fact, you are SUPPOSED to eat it.
 It’s expected.

 That being said – you do you, Boo.